quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 Packet Tolerance:

-: An optional variable-length integer representing the maximum number of ack-eliciting packets after which the receiver sends an acknowledgement.
+: A variable-length integer representing the maximum number of ack-eliciting packets after which the receiver sends an acknowledgement.

-Time Tolerance:

-: An optional variable-length integer representing the maximum amount of time, in microseconds, after which the receiver sends an acknowledgement.
-The value of the Time Tolerance field is scaled by multiplying the encoded value by 2 to the power of the value of the `ack_delay_exponent` transport parameter set by the sender of the ACK-FREQUENCY frame (see Section XX in {{QUIC-TRANSPORT}}).
-  Scaling in this fashion allows for a larger range of values with a shorter encoding at the cost of lower resolution.
+Update Max Ack Delay:

+: A variable-length integer representing an update to the peer's `max_ack_delay` transport parameter (Section 18.2 in {{QUIC-TRANSPORT}}).
+The value of this field is in microseconds.
+Any value smaller than the min_ack_delay advertised by this endpoint is invalid, and MUST be treated as a connection error of type PROTOCOL_VIOLATION.

 ACK-FREQUENCY frames are ack-eliciting.
 However, their loss does not require retransmission.